jeromatron/query-diagnostics/README.md

 cluster and giving a window into the internal routing and execution tracing within the cluster.
 It utilizes basic logging, Cassandra query tracing, and events from the driver's connection to the cluster.
-The driver events can include notifications that members of the clusters go down or come back up.
+The driver events can include notifications that members of the clusters go down or come back up along with connections to local and remote data centers.

 It leaves aside data center failover which is discussed at length in this [white paper](https://www.datastax.com/resources/whitepaper/designing-fault-tolerant-applications-datastax-and-apache-cassandratm) and in this [webinar](https://www.datastax.com/resources/webinar/designing-fault-tolerant-applications-datastax-enterprise-and-apache-cassandra) about best practices for designing fault tolerant applications.
+There is also an accompanying [demo](https://github.com/datastax/dc-failover-demo) to show best practices around dc-failover with the latest 4.x Java driver.

 There are often questions about why the server throws certain exceptions to the client application.
-For example, why do I get `NoNodeAvailableException` errors when I know nodes in my cluster are available?
-Why do I get `AllNodesFailedException`, `OperationTimedOutException`, `TransportException`, `UnavailableException`?
+For example, why do I get [`NoNodeAvailableException`](https://docs.datastax.com/en/drivers/java/4.7/com/datastax/oss/driver/api/core/NoNodeAvailableException.html) errors when
+I know nodes in my cluster are available?
+Why do I get [`AllNodesFailedException`](https://docs.datastax.com/en/drivers/java/4.7/com/datastax/oss/driver/api/core/AllNodesFailedException.html) or `UnavailableException`?

 Diagnosis of a fault in a distributed system is tricky.
 The application and driver have limited visibility of the status of the network and members of the database